-National Oceanic and Atmospheric Administration (NOAA) Fisheries recently approved the spend plan, which allows the application period to begin.
-The Pacific States Marine Fisheries Commission will be distributing CARES Section 12005 funds from NOAA Fisheries.
+National Oceanic and Atmospheric Administration (NOAA) Fisheries recently approved the spend plan, under CARES Section 12005, which the State will be updating for this round of funds.

 For questions or inquiries related specifically to Washington’s Sec.
 12005 CARES Act Fisheries Assistance relief please email WACares@psmfc.org or call toll-free: 1-866-990-2738.
 If you have the ability to email, you may receive a quicker response due to the large volume of calls anticipated to be received.
 Alternatively, you may reach out to the WDFW at CARESfisheries@dfw.wa.gov.